 MAG undertook a mission to determine the extent of the problem.

-In 1992, Lou McGrath joined his brother at MAG and MAG joined forces with Human Rights Watch, Medico International, Handicap International, Physicians for Human Rights and the Vietnam Veterans of America Foundation to form the coalition International Campaign to Ban Landmines (ICBL).
+In 1992, Lou McGrath joined his brother at MAG and the organisation joined forces with Human Rights Watch, Medico International, Handicap International (now Humanity and Inclusion), Physicians for Human Rights and the Vietnam Veterans of America Foundation to form the coalition International Campaign to Ban Landmines (ICBL).

-The many years devoted to campaigns, research and lobbying against the arms trade paid off in 1997 when the Ottawa Treaty, also known as the Anti-Personnel Mine Ban Treaty, which banned the production and use of anti-personnel mines, was signed by 122 countries.
+The many years devoted to campaigns, research and lobbying against the arms trade paid off in 1997 when the Ottawa Treaty, also known as the Anti-Personnel Mine Ban Treaty, banning the production and use of anti-personnel mines, was signed by 122 countries.

 Later that year, the ICBL jointly received the 1997 Nobel Peace Prize in recognition of its efforts.

 Before her death in August 1997, Diana, Princess of Wales had been speaking out against the production and use of landmines and had made several visits to affected countries such as Angola.